oVirt/ovirt-site/source/feature/nagios-integration.html.md

     # yum install gluster-nagios-common gluster-nagios-addons

 Make sure that the node can receive nrpe requests from nagios server.
-You can do this by editing `/etc/nagios/nrpe.cfg` and adding the nagios server host ip/name to allowed_hosts
+You can do this by editing `/etc/nagios/nrpe.cfg` and adding the nagios server host ip/name to `allowed_hosts`

     # service nrpe restart

 ### Installing Nagios server addons for monitoring

-Download the gluster-nagios-common and nagios-server-addons from download.gluster.org repository
+Download the `gluster-nagios-common` and `nagios-server-addons` from [repository](http://download.gluster.org/pub/gluster/glusterfs-nagios)

 On Fedora 20

     # yum install gluster-nagios-common nagios-server-addons

-This will install dependencies like nrpe, nsca, mk_livestatus if not already installed
+This will install dependencies like nagios, nrpe, nsca, mk_livestatus if not already installed

 On RHEL6